Codecademy/docs/content/language-agnostic/concepts/what-is-an-algorithm/what-is-an-algorithm.md

   - "https://www.codecademy.com/learn/paths/web-development"
 ---

 An algorithm is a formal process used to solve a problem.
 Algorithms can be represented in a number of formats but are usually represented in pseudocode in order to communicate the process by which the algorithms solve the problems they were created to tackle.
 Ultimately algorithms are implemented in programming languages which allow them to manipulate data in the ways that the algorithms are intended to.
-Algorithms are measured in big O notation.
+Algorithms are measured in "Big O notation".

-The word algorithm comes from 'Algorismus' which is a latinized name of the influential 10th century polymath Muhammad ibn Musa al-Khwarizmi.
+The word algorithm comes from "Algorismus" which is a latinized name of the influential 10th century polymath Muhammad ibn Musa al-Khwarizmi.

 There are many ways to classify algorithms but one of the best ways to do so is by analysis of its complexity.

-## Algorithms can be divided into many different categories namely:
+## Algorithms can be categorized by their time complexities:

 * Exponential time: if the time is an exponential function of the input size.
 Example: Brute-force search.